Decision making and processing

 operational body for issues concerning physical and psycho-social

-The Equal access group is a preparatory and operational
+The Equal Opportunities Group is a preparatory and

-body for issues concerning equal access from the staff and student
+operational body for issues concerning equal access from the staff

 Roles and distribution

-The Rector holds the overall formal responsibility for
+The Head of department holds the overall formal

-school and subject, with focus on strategic development.
+responsibility for the school and subject of design, with focus on

 operative issues related to collaboration with external partners